-This delicious, Gluten-Free Vegetarian Swiss Chard Lasagna is super hearty and packed with interesting flavors.
+This Swiss Chard Lasagna recipe is gluten-free, vegetarian, super hearty, and oh-so-delicious!
 You’ll be surprised as to what’s creating the layers in this twist on a classic.
 This post contains Amazon affiliate links for your convenience at no additional cost to you.

 Coming from a family of gardeners, you’d think I’d have a green thumb.
 Well, I don’t.
 My thumb, if you will, is somewhere between brown and olive green — at best. 😉